Paris Observatory: Constitution

 It maintains a solar observatory at Meudon and a radio astronomy observatory at Nançay.
 It was also the home to the International Time Bureau until its dissolution in 1987.
-It remains the source of legal time in France, using multiple atomic fountain clocks maintained by its SYRTE (Sytèmes de Référence Temps Espace) department.
+It remains the source of legal time in France, using multiple atomic fountain clocks maintained by its SYRTE (Systèmes de Référence Temps Espace) department.
 The Paris Observatory Library, which was founded in 1785, provides the researchers with documentation and preserves the ancient books, archives, and heritage collections of the institution.
 Many collections are available online.